 Welcome to the second entry in Zupt Autonomous Products and Technologies (ZAPT) blog series: Autonomous Solutions.
-This series provides insight into what types of equipment we believe are great candidates for autonomy, what it takes for equipment to be an autonomous solution, our sensor integration experience with examples of what sensors we have integrated into various autonomous solutions projects, ongoing autonomous engineering projects, and the future of autonomy from other industry experts.
+This series provides insight into what types of equipment we believe are great candidates for autonomy, what it takes for equipment to be an autonomous solution with examples, our ongoing custom autonomous engineering projects, and the future of autonomy from other industry experts.

-This blog provides insight into what it takes for equipment to be an autonomous solution and the types of power equipment that are valuable autonomous solutions and great candidates for autonomy.
+This blog provides insight into the three requirements for outdoor power equipment to be an efficient autonomous solution and examples of equipment we believe would be valuable autonomous solutions.

 Image: Nomad, ZAPT's fully autonomous commercial mower at Equip Expo